Remote Campus Information

 Because our campuses are not open for the distribution of student access cards, SacRT is distributing passes directly to students.
 Once students pay their UTP fee, they will be sent a link to the UTP online request form.
 After students submit the form, the UTP will be sent to the mailing address on file in eServices.

-Students enrolled in the fall 2020 and/or spring 2021 semester pay the universal transit pass (UTP) fee as part of their mandatory fees.
+Students enrolled in the spring 2021 or summer 2021 semester pay the universal transit pass (UTP) fee as part of their mandatory fees.
 The UTP allows eligible students to use Sacramento Regional Transit (SacRT) bus and light rail services at a lower price.

 Students who have paid their UTP fee will be given a link to the UTP online request form.
 After students submit the form, their eligibility will be confirmed and the UTP will be mailed to the student's mailing address on file in eServices.

 The UTP applies to all SacRT services, including light rail and buses.
 The UTP is valid 24 hours per day, seven days per week, for any purpose.
 As the region continues to respond to COVID-19, SacRT has temporarily reduced service.
 Learn more about Sacramento Regional Transit services.